Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to defend the Continuum.
 If it makes narrative sense, other characters may create further advantages to further help the Continuum.
 Roll an Attack as usual.

 If the Attack fails, the Explanation becomes a permanent Aspect of these Space·Time coordinates.
+If the Attack succeeds, the Continuum was damaged, which may cause Consequences.